Time to wake up, people!

 Reasons for hope.
-And the utility of hope, too.
+And its utility.

 EXCERPT: …amateurs and newcomers tend to be more alarmist and defeatist than insiders and experts.
 What the climate journalist Emily Atkin calls “first-time climate dudes” put forth long, breathless magazine articles, bestselling books and films announcing that it’s too late and we’re doomed, which is another way to say we don’t have to do a damned thing, which… undermine[s] the people who are doing those things and those who might be moved to do them.